replicatedhq/replicated-field-labs/instruqt/closing-information-gap/06-support-bundle-diagnosis/assignment.md

   isfail: true
   iswarn: false
   strict: false
-  title: harbor-jobservice Status
+  title: slackernews-frontend Status
   message: |
-    The Harbor job service is not currently running on this cluster.
+    The Slackernews application is not currently running on this cluster.
 Please review the logs in this support bundle to locate any errors.
   uri: ""
   iconkey: kubernetes_deployment_status
   iconuri: https://troubleshoot.sh/images/analyzer-icons/deployment-status.svg?w=17&h=17